Buses & TransportationJanuary 18, 2023

 - Transportation of Pupils policy

-Winnipeg School Division will provide for transportation services where necessary and subject to WSD regulations, The Public Schools Act and Regulations thereto, and The Highway Traffic Act.
+Winnipeg School Division will provide transportation services where necessary and subject to WSD regulations, The Public Schools Act and Regulations thereto, and The Highway Traffic Act.
 The Transportation Supervisor (under the general direction of the Secretary Treasurer) is responsible for the implementation and operation of pupil transportation within Board Policy and these regulations.

 During the school year there may be times when school bus transportation is cancelled due to inclement weather or poor driving conditions, but schools will remain open.